geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 You watch me do it.
 You watch me do it.
 I just did it live on stream.
-Um, so if you just on your tiny box, if you run, uh, the Python tiny grad runtime ops cloud, uh, and then you forward port 6667 to your computer, just run with cloud=1 in middle work.
+Um, so if you just on your TinyBox, if you run, uh, the Python tiny grad runtime ops cloud, uh, and then you forward port 6667 to your computer, just run with cloud=1 in middle work.
-Um, see it can hit your tiny box.
+Um, see it can hit your TinyBox.
 Will there ever be a tiny book?
 No.
 No.